How Many People Use PayPal? 20+ PayPal Statistics for 2026

 (Statista)

-Annual revenue was $5.99 billion in 2012 and $9.25 billion in 2015.
-Its growth over the past five to 10 years has outperformed its competitors to keep the company at the number one place on the list of biggest and most relevant payment processing outlets.
+The annual revenue was just $5.99 billion in 2012, and its growth over the past decade has kept the company at the number one place on the list of biggest and most relevant payment processing outlets.
+The 2025 revenue growth was 4% higher year-over-year.

 Almost one in four online transactions in the US are completed with PayPal.